-- b.
-Serves the breakfast meal, the lunch meal, the dinner meal, or a combination of all or some of these three meals, only to overnight guests of the home. - c.
-Includes the price of any meals served in the room rate. - d.
-Is the permanent residence of the owner or the manager of the business."
+- than eight guest rooms that offers bed and breakfast accommodations for a period of less than one week and that meets all of the following criteria: - Does not serve food or drink to the general public for pay. - Serves the breakfast meal, the lunch meal, the dinner meal, or a b. combination of all or some of these three meals, only to overnight guests of the home. - Includes the price of any meals served in the room rate. c. - Is the permanent residence of the owner or the manager of the d. business."